 LinkedIn, Facebook, employer websites and other online resources offer wonderful opportunities for employers.
 For instance, LinkedIn users can search for open positions on the website and apply directly with their existing LinkedIn profiles.
 In addition, employers can post openings on external websites that provide users with lists of open jobs at numerous companies.

 However, these new recruiting methods also bring a few risks because an employer now can learn an applicant's age, race and other characteristics fairly easily.
 And, as is true with more traditional recruitment methods, HR must use gender-neutral language to avoid running afoul of discrimination laws while also ensuring that its postings do not discourage members of protected groups, such as disabled individuals, from applying.

 Trends: A hot trend employers should be aware of involves the proliferation of social media password protection laws.
-California, Illinois, Maryland and Michigan all passed laws in 2012 that ban employers from asking job applicants for the usernames and passwords to their personal social media accounts.
-Some other states have since passed similar measures.
+California, Illinois, Maryland and Michigan sparked this trend in 2012 by passing laws that ban employers from asking job applicants for the usernames and passwords to their personal social media accounts.
+Several other states have since passed similar measures.

 Author: David B. Weisenfeld, JD, Legal Editor

 In-depth review of the spectrum of Virginia employment law requirements HR must follow with respect to recruiting.

 In-depth review of the spectrum of Connecticut employment law requirements HR must follow in respect to recruiting.

 In-depth review of the spectrum of Maryland employment law requirements HR must follow with respect to recruiting.

 In-depth review of the spectrum of California employment law requirements HR must follow with respect to recruiting.

 In-depth review of the spectrum of Illinois employment law requirements HR must follow with respect to recruiting.